 - engage vendors who have as much flexibility as possible with postponements and cancellations.

-So go ahead with planning your wedding even when COVID is not going away anytime soon.
-If you identify and address most if not all possible risks, and are able to transform your experience into something of value, then planning a wedding during COVID will be a whole lot smoother and less stressful (or you could hire a great wedding planner!)
+If you identify and address most if not all possible risks, and are able to transform your experience into something of value, then planning a wedding during COVID will be a more manageable process and less stressful for you and your partner.